proxytranslation/user-docs/workbench/views/views.md

    effort.
 All comments have a checkbox next to them, allowing you to mark them as settled.

-7. **Chainlink**: indicates that the segment is repeated verbatim in the current view.
+7. **Chain link**: indicates that the segment is repeated verbatim (102% match) in the current view.
 Click on the icon to jump to the next repetition.

 8. **Confirm Tick** click on the tick to Confirm the segment for the current workflow and send it to the next stage.
 Confirmed entries